 - 1 cup dry white wine

-- 3 (14-ounce) cans of chicken stock
+- 4 cups of chicken stock

 - 2 bay leafs

-- In a large soup pot, heat a coupe of tablespoons of olive oil or water over medium high heat.
-Add the onion and fennel and cook, stirring occasionally, until softened, about 8 minutes.
+- In a large soup pot, heat the olive oil over medium-high heat.
+Add the onion, carrot, and fennel and cook, occasionally stirring, until softened, about 8 minutes.

-Nutrition Information:Yield: 8 Serving Size: 1
+Nutrition Information:Yield: 10 Serving Size: 1

 Nutrition information is a guideline only, is calculated automatically by third party software, and absolute accuracy is not guaranteed.